COVID-19 pandemic in the Faroe Islands: November 2021 - New Restrictions

 November continued the same way as October ended with a high daily number of new cases, that is over 60.
 On 3 November the daily number was record high with 111 new cases.
 Half of the cases were from the Klaksvík/Northern Islands area.
 There had been a wedding in Leirvík, Eysturoy, the previous weekend, where there had been some persons who later tested positive for COVID-19.
-The groom was one of the members of the Faroese parliament, Løgtingið, Steffan Klein Poulsen, and he was criticized for holding a wedding with around 130 people at the same time as the daily number of COVID-19 cases was record high and with the most cases in the are where the wedding was held.
+The groom was one of the members of the Faroese parliament, Løgtingið, Steffan Klein Poulsen, and he was criticized for holding a wedding with around 130 people at the same time as the daily number of COVID-19 cases was record high and with the most cases in the area where the wedding was held.
 One of the guests was the Faroese foreign minister, Jenis av Rana, who several months earlier had admitted that he was not vaccinated against COVID-19.
 Both politicians are members of the Christian party Miðflokkurin.
 Steffan Klein Poulsen said to the Faroese news paper Dimmalætting, that he was not vaccinated.
 The politics of the Faroese government regarding COVID-19 include vaccination of as many people as possible.

 On 4 November the Faroese government held a press conference where the prime minister, Bárður á Steig Nielsen, informed about new COVID-19 restrictions.
 No more than 50 people should gather.
 Sports matches could be held but without spectators.
 Schools and kindergartens which had several positive cases of COVID-19 should be closed after consulting the Chief Medical Officer.
 The night life should lock down, that does not apply to restaurants but bars etc. The COVID-19 info telephone line which was closed on 31 August 2021 would open again on 4 November.